-Regarding the data at issue under this subsection, this subsection is based on the specific HPD statute about the "direct transmission" of "research identifiable data," HSC section 127673.83(c)(2).
-However, this subsection is broader than Section 127673.83(c)(2) and includes both "limited data" and "research identifiable data" forms of confidential HPD data.
+of confidential HPD data.
 The reason for this is that HPD statute has a hole regarding the "direct transmission" of confidential HPD data: statute specifically provides requirements for the "direct transmission" of "standardized limited datasets" under certain conditions, and more stringent requirements for the "direct transmission" of "research identifiable data," but nothing generally about the "direct transmission" of other "limited data."
 It does not make sense to allow "direct transmission" of the more sensitive and private "research identifiable data" but not "limited data" which is less sensitive.
 However, HPD statute gives HCAI discretion to develop procedures to release confidential data, as long as HCAI includes, at minimum, the privacy protection standards in Section 127673.83.
-Pursuant to this discretion, HCAI chooses to treat the "direct transmission" of "limited data" like the "direct transmission" of "research identifiable data," since this has the most stringent requirements in HPD statute.
+Pursuant to this discretion, HCAI chooses to treat the "direct transmission" of "research identifiable data" like the "direct transmission" of "research identifiable data" like the "direct transmission" of standards in HPD statute.